Mughil128/Mughil128/README.md

 # 👋 Hi, I'm Mughilan Paul!

-IT Student at SSN College of Engineering
+- IT Student at SSN College of Engineering
-Passionate about Full-Stack Development, Software Development, Creative Tech Projects, and Problem Solving
+- Passionate about Full-Stack Development, Software Development, Creative Tech Projects, and Problem Solving
-Actively preparing for internships & placements
+- Actively preparing for internships & placements

 ---

-## Some Projects
+## Some Projects## 🛠️ Projects I'm Proud Of

-- **Digital Twin for 5G Tower Placement**
+### 🛰️ Digital Twin for 5G Tower Placement
+An interactive simulation platform for placing 5G network towers on a digital map, helping optimize signal coverage while avoiding invalid locations.
-  Simulating real-world tower placement using Mapbox GL with React.js
+- Built using Mapbox GL for geospatial visualization
-  _Optimizes coverage, filters invalid placements (e.g., towers on water)_

-- **Personalized Study Planner**
+- Dynamically filters out unsuitable areas (like water bodies)
+- Aims to replicate real-world constraints in tower deployment
+- Features user-driven tower placement, visual feedback, and live updates
+_Tech used: React Vite, Python, PostgreSQL, Mapbox GL_

+### 📚 Personalized Study Planner
-  A smart planner that creates personalized study schedules based on your mood, past performance, and course load Includes friend recommendations (KNN), synced break times, an Inspiration Wall, and a Mood Selector _Tech used: React (Vite), Flask, Firebase, GeminiAI and FAISS_
+An intelligent planner that generates adaptive study schedules based on your mood, academic load, and performance patterns.

-- **OD Processing System**
-  MERN stack-based web app to simplify academic on-duty approvals
-  _Built with React, Node.js, Express & MongoDB_
+- Uses reinforcement learning to optimize time allocation
+- Features a mood selector that adjusts plans dynamically
+- Includes KNN-based friend recommendations for collaborative scheduling
+- Synced breaks and an inspiration wall to keep motivation high
+- Powered by Gemini AI and FAISS for smart content handling and vector search
+_Tech used: React (Vite), Flask, Firebase, GeminiAI, FAISS_

+### 📑 OD Processing System
+A web application to streamline on-duty request handling for students and faculty in academic institutions.
+- Digitizes manual approval flow with structured forms
+- Auto-routes requests to appropriate faculty/institution authorities
+- Students can view request status and receive instant updates
+- Built with a clean UI and secure backend validation
+_Tech used: MongoDB, Express.js, React, Node.js (MERN stack)_

 ---